 The remaining balance of bus fees should be paid according to the following schedule:

 |Bus 1st Payment||Bus & Tuition

 Grades 11-12 IP

-If your fees invoice already includes the bus registration fee, and you do not wish to use the bus service, please pass by the Accounts Office before the end of July to have the invoice amended (the banks do not accept partial payment).
+If your fees invoice already includes the bus registration fee, and you do not wish to use the bus service, please pass by the Accounts Office before the end of July to have the invoice amended.
 If you do not arrange to have the invoice amended by the end of July, you will forfeit the bus registration fee.